linebender/vello/README.md

 ### Winit

+This example has a demo [available here](https://linebender.github.io/vello) on supporting web browsers.

 Our [winit] example ([examples/with_winit](examples/with_winit)) demonstrates rendering to a [winit] window.
 By default, this renders [GhostScript Tiger] all SVG files in [examples/assets/downloads](examples/assets/downloads) directory (using [`vello_svg`](#svg)).
 A custom list of SVG file paths (and directories to render all SVG files from) can be provided as arguments instead.